List of North West Warriors List A players

-William Porterfield (pictured) has the most runs (466) and highest score (110 not out) for North West Warriors in List A cricket.
+Andy McBrine (pictured) has the most runs (849) and has taken the joint most wickets (40) for North West Warriors in List A cricket.

 North West Warriors was formed in 2013 and became a List A team in 2017.
 They played their inaugural List A match in the 2017 Inter-Provincial Cup against Leinster Lightning.
-In total, 31 players have appeared in List A cricket for North West Warriors.
+In total, 56 players have appeared in List A cricket for North West Warriors.

-William Porterfield is North West Warriors leading run-scorer in List A cricket, aggregating 466 runs.
-Porterfield is also the only North West Warriors player score a century in the format, with his score of 110 not out scored in 2018 against Northern Knights.
-For players to have made five or more appearances, Niall O'Brien has the teams best batting average: 69.50.
-Among the bowlers, Craig Young has taken more wickets than with 18.
-Andrew Britton has the best bowling figures in an innings: he claimed five wickets against Leinster Lightning in a 2018 match, while conceding 23 runs.
+Andy McBrine is North West Warriors leading run-scorer in List A cricket, aggregating 1,128 runs.
+Sam Topping is one of four North West Warriors player to score a century in the format, and holds the highest score in the format, with 120 scored in 2025 against Northern Knights.
+For players to have made five or more appearances, Andrew Balbirnie has the teams best batting average: 70.00.
+Among the bowlers, McBrine and Craig Young have jointly taken the most wickets for North West Warriors with 40.
+Scott MacBeth has the best bowling figures in an innings: he claimed six wickets against Munster Reds in a 2024 match, while conceding 22 runs.

 Players are initially listed in order of appearance; where players made their debut in the same match, they are initially listed by batting order.